Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 The cow’s nipples are recessed in narrow folds on her belly.
 When the calf’s mouth touches one of the folds, the mother’s muscles push the nipple outward and she forcibly ejects a stream of milk into the calf’s mouth.
 It rapidly accumulates the blubber layer that will help keep it warm by consuming about 189 l (50 gal) of milk a day that is 50-53% fat and the consistency of cottage cheese.
 The calf will grow about 3 m (10 ft) and double its weight before its swim north begins.
 It will be weaned after reaching the Alaskan feeding grounds when it is about seven to eight months of age.

 Females with calves usually stay in the back shallow waters of the lagoons with their calves, away from the males and single females (who are often at the entrance to the lagoons).
 Very young calves may rest or ride on the back of the mother.
 The pair is often observed “napping” with eyes closed and blowholes at or just below the surface of the water.
-They surface every 8-10 minutes for a breath of air.
+They surface every 8 to 10 minutes for a breath of air.
 As the calves grow they try to mimic the acrobatic behavior of adults.
 They also practice bottom feeding and are observed in the lagoons with their immature tail stocks and flukes sticking straight up in the air.
 Before the journey north begins, the female takes the calf to various parts of the lagoon so that it can become stronger and learn how to handle itself in strong tidal currents.

 Acrobatics: Although they are not as noted for their acrobatic behaviors as humpback whales, grays still manage to be “showy”.
 Why the whales display is not known.
 Their acrobatics include: breaching: throwing as much as ¾ of the body out of the water and landing on the surface belly down or on the side with a huge splash.
 Is this to get rid of parasites, communicate with other whales, a courtship display, a temper tantrum, or just for fun? spyhopping:lifting the head out of the water vertically, usually clearing the eyes above the water surface to scan for about 30 seconds, then slowly sinking down.
 Why look around?
 Perhaps, to see who is in the area, where obstacles are, to navigate, or just out of curiousity. sailing: lifting flukes and tailstock into the air to catch a strong gust of air and “sail” downwind with the breeze (a lagoon behavior). snorkeling: a rise to the surface to inhale air without a blow, (exhalation is underwater).
 This behavior is believed to be unique to gray whales.
 It may be a reaction to boat noises and traffic or a desire to be “hidden”.